 More information can be found on WDFW's razor clam webpage at https://wdfw.wa.gov/fishing/shellfish/razorclams/.

 The Washington Department of Fish and Wildlife is the primary state agency tasked with preserving, protecting and perpetuating fish and wildlife and ecosystems, while providing sustainable fishing and hunting opportunities.
 WDFW razor clam digs support outdoor lifestyles and coastal economies.

 - Pacific Northwest’s ONLY Coastal Boardwalk

-- Kayaking on Willapa Bay
+- Kayaking on Willapa Bay, Loomis or Black lakes.